Plant vs Animal cells

-Although they share many common features they have 2 main differences.
+Although they share many common features, they have 2 main differences.

-Cytoplasm – the liquid that everything floats in which allow things to move around as needed.
+This is the liquid that everything floats in which allow things to move around as needed.

-Chloroplasts – a complex sugar producing organelle made of several disk layers loaded with the photosynthetic pigment we call chlorophyll.
+This is a complex sugar producing organelle made of several disk layers loaded with the photosynthetic pigment we call chlorophyll.

 Lysosomes !!!
 MY FAVORITE OF THEM ALL !

 These hold digestive enzymes that usually perform the function of cellular waste disposal.
 They digest worn-out organelles, food particles and foreign bodies in the cell – kind of like an amoeba!
-BUT if the cell is attacked by a something (disease) they rupture and LIQUIFY everything – the good, the bad and the ugly all at once !
+They attach themselves then release their digestive enzymes.